 Today I have another fun chalk mineral paint furniture makeover to share.
-This time I flipped a plain brown nightstand to a classy beauty with the Redesign With Prima Stick & Style Stencil and of course chalk mineral paint and a beautiful gel stained top.
+This time I did a plain brown nightstand makeover to a classy beauty with the Redesign With Prima Stick & Style Stencil and of course chalk mineral paint and a beautiful gel stained top.

 I love to refinish nightstands because they are smaller projects that can be done rather quickly!
 And you know I love using chalk mineral paint and gel stain to really give the older furniture some gorgeous upgraded color and style!
 And these Stick & Style Stencils by Redesign With Prima are perfect for creating beautiful designs without the risk of the stencil moving and smudging the pattern.